 How to Deliberately Practice Selling

 So what does practice look like for a sales professional?
 Here’s a 3 step process that works for just about any kind of sales presentation.
 I’ve found this same, simple formula works for cold calling, presentations, overcoming objections, closing statements, or just about any phase of the sales delivery.

 - Create the script.
 Scripting dates back to the beginning of (salespeople) time because scripts work!
 If you want to be a professional, then you have to practice like the big dogs.
 Creating a simple script (talk track, verbiage, outline) will help you to organize your thoughts.
 Don’t stress over the exact wording yet, just get something down on paper (or typed up on your computer).

-- Record you next presentation and then listen to it.
+- Record your next presentation and then listen to it.
 Experts record their performances so they can watch themselves later – and so should you.
-World class athletes watch game film and break it down with their coaches.
+World-class athletes watch game film and break it down with their coaches.
 You may find you need a coach to help you analyze and tweak your delivery.
 Regardless, the first few times you’ll probably want to make more changes and circle back to step 2.

 Fake It ‘Til You Make It

 “Fake it ’til you make it” means that you have to see yourself in that role until you achieve it.
 If you want to be successful, then you have to see yourself being successful until you’ve actually achieved it.
 Picture yourself as a master salesperson – what would you say, how would you say it?
 Now practice doing that until it’s the new reality.